TheCompleteCode/Books-Information-Mg.-System/README.md

 You can uses classes or structures + pointers.

+#Solution:

+There are 5 files which is the complete source code of this project.

+the files includes:
+1. Globel.h
+2. BookNode.h
+3. CategoryNode.h
+4. BooksList.h
+5. Main.cpp

+when you execute the code run the "Main.cpp" file.

+Thank you.

-More Details:  Created & Developed by: The Complete Code
+Created & Developed by: The Complete Code

+More Details:

 Visit our blog at http://www.TheCompleteCode.blogspot.com/